rajp152k/rajp152k.github.io/content/now/index.md

 A [chronologically descending](https://buffer.rajpatil.dev/20230712132109-timestamps.html#ID-20230712T132110.496747) log of my "nows" : cause an "about" is temporally impractical...

+## 0x2247

+Alright, feel like I've stabilized enough and am currently voluntarily injecting some more chaos into my life.

+To put it lightly, I'm hungrier than usual (intelletually as well as in the conventional sense).

+With that being said, am naturally inclined towards being a man of action than just of words this time around - I would usually elaborate but I subconsciously refuse to do so due to reasons unbeknownst to my conscious self.

+Energy levels are at an all time high and anticipating a healthy cycle of intense intellectual involvement across several domains over the prolonged future - Feel like I'm entering a new personal era that I can't really pin down the description of.

+I changed my blog's tagline today, btw.

 ## 0x2203

 Entering a somewhat stable phase where in I'm